-My research interests encompass topics in the visual and material cultures of colonialism and diaspora from the long nineteenth century to present, British art, Indigenous art of North America and the Pacific, early photography and landscape.
-Landscapes in Parallel: Image-making and the Anglo-American Boundary Surveys (1857-1876), my postdoctoral project, critically examines the visual archives of the joint British and American surveys establishing the North American border between the Lake of the Woods to the Juan de Fuca Strait (1857-1876).
-Integral to imagining the geographies of two nations—Canada and the United States—the act of picturing the 49th parallel was both a scientific and an artistic project.
-It was also a fiction of linear spatialization that naturalized surveyors’ encounters with their own aesthetic preconceptions, topographical limits, and Indigenous ways of knowing and shaping land.
-British and American survey teams included artists and photographers who produced hundreds of sketches, watercolours, and photographs.
+My research interests include topics in landscape, empire, photography, cross-cultural exchange and the visual and material histories of colonization.
+My current postdoctoral project, Landscapes in Parallel: Image-making and the Anglo-American Boundary Surveys (1857-1876), critically examines the visual archives of the joint British and American surveys establishing the North American border between the Lake of the Woods to the Juan de Fuca Strait on the Pacific coast (1857-1876).
+Integral to the shape of two nations—Canada and the United States—the act of picturing the 49th parallel was both a scientific and an artistic project.
+Members of the British and American teams trained in watercolour drawing and photography took to these mediums to inscribe the parallel’s legibility.
+I examine how practices of picturing the borderland became entangled with local cultural geographies, Indigenous networks and competing sovereignties—all resistant to a tidy linearity.

-The project will examine the politics of the “line,” investigating how surveyors traced their movements and divided Indigenous territories as they made visible a new geopolitical order.
-My research will reorient the borderline along multi-dimensional axes, recovering the terrain of the landscape in its artistic, perspectival, physical and phenomenological expansiveness.
-Key facets of the project’s methodology derive from my PhD dissertation: “Art at the Meeting Places of Britain and Oceania, 1778-1848.”
-This doctoral research found that British landscape aesthetics, transplanted to colonial Australasia and Polynesia, were transformed by the artistic engagements with terrain shaped and marked by Pacific Indigenous cultural practices.
+Key aspects of this project’s methodology stem from my PhD dissertation: “Art at the Meeting Places of Britain and Oceania, 1778-1848.”
+This research found that British landscape aesthetics, transplanted to colonial Australasia and Polynesia, were transformed by the artistic engagements with terrain shaped and marked by Pacific Indigenous cultural practices.

 - PhD, MPhil Yale University, 2018